johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   commentary: |
     Now this is the way to build a good song from the get go.
 It starts as a reticent number; and builds to a good chorus and a strong key change!

     That said, it never really goes anywhere after the first chorus.
-It's like a disappointing orgasm; lots of good foreplay and a disappointing finish.
+It’s like a disappointing orgasm; lots of good foreplay and a disappointing finish.

 - country: "Iceland"
   emoji: "🇮🇸"